mosip/documentation/docs/audit-manager-developer-guide.md

 ### Importing and building

 1. Open the project folder where `pom.xml` is present.
-2. Open command prompt from the same folder.
+2. Open the command prompt from the same folder.
 3. Run the command `mvn clean install -Dgpg.skip=true -DskipTests=true` to build the project.
 4. After building, open Eclipse and select `Import Projects → Maven → Existing Maven Projects → Next → Browse to project directory → Finish`.
-5. After successful importing of project, update the project by right-click on `Project → Maven → Update Project`.
+5. After successfully importing of project, update the project by right-clicking on `Project → Maven → Update Project`.

 ![](\_images/import-project.png)